Skip to content

 import { createStore } from '@rstore/vue'

-import { models } from './model'
+import { schema } from './collection'

 import myPlugin from './plugin'

-export async function rstore(app: App) {
+export async function setupRstore(app: App) {

 const store = await createStore({